Cookies on this website

 • Investing in onsite generation also reduces bills, and can provide extra income for businesses.

 • The Smart Export Guarantee Scheme pays businesses for electricity produced and exported to the grid.
-It is available to small scale low carbon generators (onshore wind and solar up to 5MW, Micro CHP up to 50kW and Anaerobic Digestion)
+It is available to small-scale, low-carbon generators (onshore wind and solar up to 5MW, Micro CHP up to 50kW and anaerobic digestion)

 • The YouGen website can help find installers for renewable energy generation